-Tunisia’s uprising—the first in the Arab world—swept Ben Ali from power in a mere thirty days.
+Tunisia’s uprising—the first in the Arab world—swept Ben Ali from power in a mere 30 days.
 Virtually overnight, Ennahda returned to politics.
-When Tunisians went to the polls in October 2011, Ennahda captured 41.5 percent of the vote, the largest in a field of more than sixty parties.
+When Tunisians went to the polls in October 2011, Ennahda captured 41.5 percent of the vote, the largest in a field of more than 60 parties.
 The Islamist party won the right to lead the government.
 It opted to form a coalition with two secular parties.

 Ennahda traces its roots to the late 1960s, a time of intellectual turmoil across the Arab world.
 The Arab defeat in the 1967 war generated new criticism of secular nationalism.
 Within Tunisia, a dramatic shift in economic policy prompted many intellectuals to conclude that President Habib Bourguiba’s government lacked clear principles.

 In this environment, a group of religious thinkers came together in an organization called the Association for the Safeguard of the Koran.
 The government had established the association to counter its foes on the left.
 Most of the early Islamists grew up in religious families of modest means and received a religious education.
 Some Islamists also spent time in Syria and Egypt, where they were exposed to the teachings of the Muslim Brotherhood.

 This social and educational background put Tunisia’s early Islamists at odds with the culture and values of Tunisia’s secular, francophone elite.
 A young philosophy teacher named Rachid Ghannouchi emerged as the group’s leader.
 Ghannouchi later reflected, “I remember we used to feel like strangers in our own country.
 We have been educated as Muslims and as Arabs, while we could see the country totally molded in the French cultural identity.”